LukeSmithxyz/based.cooking/src/instant-tom-yam-kung-noodle-soup.md

 Instant noodles with processed spices are quick but not the most healthy.
 It's important to add fresh veggies and eggs.
 It's a quick tasty lunch, a life saver when going through a busy period.

-- Prep time: 10 minutes
+- ⏲️ Prep time: 10 minutes
-- Cook time: 10 minutes
+- 🍳 Cook time: 10 minutes
-- Serves: 2 people
+- 🍽️ Servings: 2 people

 ## Ingredients